bhisaac/5eFP/5eFP-SRD.md

 # Introduction
 ## How to Play
 ### Round Down
-There's one more general rule you need to know at the outset.
-Whenever you divide a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater (minimum 1).
+Certain features and affects in the game allow you to divide a number by half or more.
+Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater (minimum 1).

 ---